 - Committee activity related to your nursing practice specialty.

-- Examples include: serving on the planning committee for a specialty conference or on the executive of the association for your specialty (by election, appointment or volunteering).
+- Serving on the planning committee for a specialty conference or on the executive of the association for your specialty (by election, appointment or volunteering).

 - Exclude activities that are part of your job description’s regular responsibilities.